DebbiePotts87/how-to-visit-the-netherlands/README.md

 8. [Hex Color Codes](https://htmlcolorcodes.com/)
     * Used to provide color codes for the website
 9. [Google Fonts](https://fonts.google.com/)
-    * Used for the typography for a modern but easy to read design
+    * Used for the typography for a modern but easy-to-read design
 10. [RGBA Color Picker](https://rgbacolorpicker.com/)
-    * RGBA Color Picker was used to convert the orange hex code to allow me to change the opicity of the header and footer
+    * RGBA Color Picker was used to convert the orange hex code to allow me to change the opacity of the header and footer
 11. [Favicon](https://favicon.io/)
-    * Used for the websites favicon
+    * Used for the website favicon

 ---
 # Testing